 An October 2019 study showed that people choose new financial institutions based on four top factors:

-- Convenient branches
+- Convenient bank branch locations

 - ATM network and deposit interest rates

 Surprisingly, mobile banking did not make the top priorities—even among young consumers.
 All generations see the value of having an accessible bank location for when they need face-to-face interaction for significant purchases.
 And we can also see that problem-solving remains a top priority.

 As we will discuss in more depth later on, millennials particularly face certain financial hurdles.
 This provides an excellent opportunity for community banks to step in and act as the financial counselor for a generation that has many long-term concerns.

 Banking institutions have more opportunities than ever to create targeted, granular campaigns to reach new audiences.
 Understanding the life stage of each customer can inform messaging and placement of ads.